1. Get a bird’s eye view from the Gateway Arch

 Explore 79 acres of lush gardens, landscape architecture, greenhouses and conservatories at the oldest Botanical Garden in the United States.
 Wander through collections of botanical and horticultural plants among beautiful fountains and statuary.
 Visit the Climatron for a real rainforest experience featuring magnificent waterfalls, tropical birds and exotic plants like bananas, cacao, coffee trees and orchids.
 Other points of interest include the serene Japanese garden and the interactive and educational Children’s Garden.

 22. Try your luck at one of St. Louis’ area casinos

-In addition to all your favorite video poker games and classic table games like craps, blackjack, roulette and baccarat, each casino has something special to offer visitors from the dueling piano bar at Harrah’s to the Sevens sports lounge and nightclub at Casino Queen.
+In addition to all your favorite video poker games and classic table games like craps, blackjack, roulette and baccarat, each casino has something special to offer visitors from the ultimate 70’s and 80’s dance club, Boogie Nights at Hollywood Casino to the Sevens sports lounge and nightclub at Casino Queen.
 Take in an intimate show at the luxurious Lumiere Casino theatre or dance the night away in Judy’s Velvet Lounge at River City Casino.
 All have excellent hotel amenities, delicious restaurants and top-notch entertainment.

 23. Enjoy the magic of live theater